-I've found a house that seems to be perfect, at a reasonable figure which is making it all the more appealing.
-I have just found out that it's a leasehold rather than freehold.
-I would have thought that there are issues purchasing a house with a leasehold title in Dunvant.
-Conveyancing solicitors have are soon to be appointed.
+I today plan to offer on a house that appears to tick a lot of boxes, at a reasonable figure which is making it all the more appealing.
+I have since been informed that it's a leasehold as opposed to freehold.
+I am assuming that there are particular concerns buying a leasehold house in Dunvant.
+Conveyancing solicitors have not yet been appointed.
 Will they explain the issues?

-  Most houses in Dunvant are freehold rather than leasehold.
-In this scenario it’s worth having a local solicitor used to dealing with such properties who can help the conveyancing process.
-It is clear that you are purchasing in Dunvant so you should seriously consider shopping around for a Dunvant conveyancing solicitor and check that they have experience in transacting on leasehold houses.
-As a matter of priority you will need to check the unexpired lease term.
-Being a leaseholder you will not be at liberty to do whatever you want to the property.
-The lease will likely included provisions such as requiring the freeholder’sconsent to conduct changes to the property.
-You may also be required to pay a contribution towards the maintenance of the estate where the house is part of an estate.
-Your conveyancer will report to you on the legal implications.
+The majority of houses in Dunvant are freehold rather than leasehold.
+This is one of the situations where having a local solicitor who is familiar with the area who can assist with the conveyancing process.
+It is clear that you are buying in Dunvant in which case you should be shopping around for a Dunvant conveyancing solicitor and be sure that they are used to dealing with leasehold houses.
+First you will need to check the unexpired lease term.
+Being a leaseholder you will not be entirely free to do whatever you want with the house.
+The lease comes with conditions for example obtaining the freeholder’spermission to conduct alterations.
+It may be necessary to pay a maintenance charge towards the upkeep of the estate where the property is located on an estate.
+Your lawyer should appraise you on the various issues.

 I purchased a studio flat in Dunvant, conveyancing having been completed half a dozen years ago.
 How much will my lease extension cost?
 Similar flats in Dunvant with an extended lease are worth £186,000.
 The average or mid-range amount of ground rent is £55 invoiced every year.
 The lease ceases on 21st October 2072